 Creating reusable resources

-A resource is an object that can be reused in different places in your Microsoft Expression Blend application.
+A resource is an object that can be reused in different places in your Blend for Visual Studio 2012 application.

 The most common use of a resource is in reusing a color throughout your application.
 For example, you can change a color resource in one place to automatically update the appearance of every control that refers to that color resource.
 This concept also applies to reusing style or template resources to make controls of a specific type look or behave the same way.
 Changing one asset that has multiple relationships is easier than changing many instances of data throughout your application.

-Virtually everything can be converted to some kind of a resource.
-For instance:
+Virtually everything can be converted to some kind of a resource:

 A gradient, solid color, or tile brush can be converted to a brush resource and then applied as a brush to other objects.

-For an example, see Create a brush or color resource.
+For an example, see Create a brush resource or color resource.

 An image control can be converted to an image brush, drawing brush, or visual brush resource and then applied as a brush to other objects.
 Use the conversion tools that are available under Make Brush Resource on the Tools menu.